 **I should mention: I’m a self taught graphic designer and beginning quilter with a passion for hexies and color.
-While I’m creating, I don’t worry about how I’m “supposed to” do things, or the “quilt police”.
+While I’m creating, I don’t worry about how I’m “supposed to” do things, or the quilt police.
 I just do things the way that works best for me until I’m shown something better.
 You may already know way more than I do… and that’s okay.**

 Most people think of the Grandmothers Flower Garden design when they think of hexagons.
-It’s a great place to start – they make beautiful quilts, and you don’t have to think too much about the design until you are sewing the actual “flowers” together.
+It’s a great place to start They make beautiful quilts, and you don’t have to think too much about the design until you are sewing the actual “flowers” together.

 Personally, I love the idea of quilts with more of an iconic design and bright colors, almost like a show poster.
 When I was shown how to make hexies for the first time at a PMQG meeting in 2010, I finally realized a way to create the type of quilts I wanted to make.

 I use Adobe Illustrator to design my quilts.
 It’s a great program, but sometimes I wish I used a program that figured out your fabric requirements for you.
-One of those programs is the Threadbias Design Tool, I’ve heard great things about this one, but haven’t used it myself.

-In Illustrator I work with color to differentiate between colorways… but I may not use the same colors in fabric as the design illustrates.
+In Illustrator, I work with color to differentiate between colorways… but I may not use the same colors in fabric as the design illustrates.
 I create the design in actual size on the computer so I know how big it will be.
 The image size is reduced to fit on a sheet of paper and I print it out, and that becomes my pattern.
 I name each colorway, and count how many hexies are in it.

 As you can see, I labeled my colors: 1, 2, 3, 4, 5, 6, 7, 8, A, B, C, D, E, F, G, H plus the background color, and a border color (which is not represented on my pattern).
 I counted how many hexies for each color way and wrote them down on a piece of paper, cut them up and put in individual baggies ready to collect hexies in that colorway